open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/contribution.md

 1. Update the signature file name `<agent-name>.signatures.json`.
 Example : `node-agent.signatures.json`.

 1. Update `cgmanifest.json`.
-If you have an rpm environment, you can use a script to make updates to `cgmanifest.json`.
-Else, update version and download URL manually.
-Example commands to update using manifest:
+You can use a script to do it, if you have an rpm environment.
+Else, update the version and download the URL manually.
+Example commands to update using a manifest:

     ```bash
     python3 -m pip install -r ./toolkit/scripts/requirements.txt